hterminasyan/bigquery-datasphere-sac/challenges/ex2/README.md

 # Challenge 1 - Build and expose data views on SAP Datasphere

 In this challenge, you will construct and display data views on SAP Datasphere by utilizing predefined views from BigQuery and SAP S/4HANA.
-This process involves taking advantage of the rich data stored in BigQuery and incorporating it into your SAP Datasphere for analysis and reporting purposes.
+This process involves taking advantage of the rich data stored in BigQuery and incorporating it into SAP Datasphere for analysis and reporting purposes.
 At the end of the challenge, the created views will be exposed and can be accessed from SAP Analytics Cloud to build interactive dashboards and generate meaningful insights.
 By combining the power of SAP Datasphere and SAP Analytics Cloud, you can gain a comprehensive view of your data and make informed decisions.

 ## Challenge 1.1 Creating a new view of "Product Sales Country"